xylophonez/zine/README.md

 If you've got a folder of markdown files, you can turn that into a blog on Arweave.

 zine uploads text and images from a local folder and builds the list into a manifest.json.
-Point your blog at that manifest.json, and crawl through the txids/metadata,
+Point your blog at that manifest.json, crawl through the txids/metadata, and populate your blog UI from the permaweb.

 ## The only 2 commands you'll probably need